 - Have you gained weight since you first started having periods?
 How much weight did you gain, and when did you gain it?

-- Are you trying to become pregnant, or do you wish to become pregnant?
+- Are you trying to get pregnant, or do you wish to become pregnant?

-- Has your mother or sister ever been diagnosed with PCOS?
+- Has any close blood relative, such as your mother or a sister, ever been diagnosed with PCOS?